Rezaavoor/jvanah/content/posts/post3.md

 ---
 id: 3
 title: "Women in Afghanistan: A Struggle for Rights and Freedom"
-excerpt: "A recap of our insightful lecture on the history and current situation of women in Afghanistan, hosted by the Jvanah Initiative."
+excerpt: "A recap of our insightful lecture on the history and current situation of women in Afghanistan, hosted by Jvanah."
 date: "2025-01-15"
 image: "/img/posts/lecture-afghanistan/banner.png"
 slug: "women-in-afghanistan-lecture"
 ---

-We are honored to share the highlights from our recent lecture organized by the **Jvanah Initiative** in collaboration with **Hägerstensåsens medborgarhus**.
+We are honored to share the highlights from our recent lecture organized by the **Jvanah Organization** in collaboration with **Hägerstensåsens medborgarhus**.
 On **January 15, 2025**, we gathered at the library in Hägerstensåsens medborgarhus to discuss the history and current challenges faced by women in Afghanistan.

 ### Understanding Women’s Struggles in Afghanistan